anubhavpgit/anubhavpgit.github.io/content/posts/nicedear.md

   };
   ```

 2. Nicedear then uses the hash to select choices for each feature in the avatar.
-From captivating heads to charming facial hair, each aspect of your avatar is carefully curated to reflect your style and personality.
+The **Feature Array** is an array of Feature objects that contain the choices for each feature. `Head`, `Face`, `Facial-hair` are examples of features.
+The has is used to select a choice from each feature.
+A **feature image** (*a face*) is a choice from a set of choices(*a folder containing all the faces*) is selected based on the modulo of the hash and the number of choices in the feature.

 ```ts
  return features.map((feature) => {